Lumiform

 Observation and employee participation

-Some hazard factors can only be identified by observing work processes.
+You can only identify some hazard factors by observing work processes.
 To do this, you can conduct a site walkthrough with a checklist to look for objects, activities, or obstructions that raise safety concerns.
 It is important to involve and question the employees in this part of the site inspection.
 In addition, hints and complaints can be recorded

 Psychic hazards